christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 <img src="{{ site.url }}/img/deeplearningcourse/DL38.png">

-except that you replace the expected reward in place of the true probability:
+except that you replace the expected reward in place of the true label probability:

 <img src="{{ site.url }}/img/deeplearningcourse/DL39.png">

-Instead of 1 and 0 in case of classification, you use the global reward R as target label for each timestep and you can consider each time step as individual samples.
+In **conclusion**, in place of the 1 and 0 of the classification case, reinforcement learning proposes to use the global reward R as target label for each timestep that led to this reward, considering each time step as individual samples.

 <img src="{{ site.url }}/img/deeplearningcourse/DL40.png">